simnibs/simnibs/docs/tutorial/advanced/uq.rst

 Secondary Quantities
 ---------------------

-It is also possible to calculate secondary quantities, such as the 99th percentile of the electric field magnitude
+It is also possible to calculate secondary quantities, such as the 99th percentile of the electric field magnitude.

 .. literalinclude:: ../../../simnibs/examples/uncertainty_quantification/uq_secondary_quantities.py
    :language: python